flipacholas/Architecture-of-consoles/STYLES.md

 #### Acronym Expanded Form (AEF)

-This is the best way to present the reader with this info, in my opinion, as it saves some unnecessary words.
-I recommend that the first occurence of uncommon acronyms in each article should be explained in this way.
-Common acronyms (like CPU) are assumed to be understood by the reader.
+This is regarded as the best way to expand an initialism or acronym.
+The first occurence of uncommon acronyms in each article should be explained in this way.
+(Common acronyms (like CPU) are assumed to be understood by the reader.)

-#### Capital after comma

-This is the way you are doing it and I am leaving it, although it is contrary to British recommended styles.
-Tech articles are international anyway and American/int'l readers will be familiar.

 #### Using 'ise'-type British spellings.
+No capital after colon.

 #### Vocabulary